coccobas/DocuConversionNotion/source/hardware/check/wiring.rst

 UART cables
 -----------

 Currently, the only UART cables connected to the flight controller are for gimbal control.
 They always use the MAVLink protocol.
-The Gremsy Pixy U connection runs on a 115200 baudrate and the connection to the nucleo/olimexino runs on a 230400 baudrate.
+The Nucleo F446RE or the Olimexino STM32F3 act as "MAVLink gimbal devices" and convert the incoming MAVLink gimbal v2 messages to the respective protocols used by the actual gimbal.
+The Gremsy Pixy U connection runs on a 115200 baudrate and the connection to the Nucleo F446RE/Olimexino STM32F3 runs on a 230400 baudrate.
 The following command can be used to check the UART connectivity, specifically by testing whether there is any incoming data on the RX pin.

 .. code-block:: sh